projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

   device is only compatible to the version 1.0 specification.

-  In ACRN, all the virtio devices are transitional devices, meaning that they should be compatible with both 0.95 and 1.0 versions of virtio specification.
+  In ACRN, all the virtio devices are transitional devices, meaning that they should be compatible with both the 0.95 and 1.0 versions of the virtio specification.

 Virtio Device Discovery
   Virtio devices are commonly implemented as PCI/PCIe devices.
-A virtio device using virtio over PCI/PCIe bus must expose an interface to the Guest OS that meets the PCI/PCIe specifications.
+A virtio device using virtio over a PCI/PCIe bus must expose an interface to the Guest OS that meets the PCI/PCIe specifications.

   Conventionally, any PCI device with Vendor ID 0x1AF4,